Heru Hartanto Subolo: Career

+Ambassador to Bangladesh and Nepal

-In June 2021, Heru was nominated by President Joko Widodo as ambassador to Bangladesh, with concurrent accreditation to Nepal.
+In June 2021, Heru was nominated by President Joko Widodo as the Ambassador of Indonesia to Bangladesh, with concurrent accreditation to Nepal.
 Upon passing an assessment by the House of Representative's first commission in July, he was installed as ambassador on 17 November.
 He presented his credentials to President of Bangladesh Mohammad Abdul Hamid on 2 March 2022 and President of Nepal Bidya Devi Bhandari on 9 June 2022.
 During his tenure, the Indonesia-Bangladeshi trade level rebounded after a slowdown caused by the pandemic.
-He also oversaw the signing of trade and business cooperation agreement worth USD 302 million (approximately Rp 4.53 trillion) during the Trade Expo Indonesia (TEI) in October 2022.
+He also oversaw the signing of trade and business cooperation agreement worth US$302 million (approximately Rp 4.53 trillion) during the Trade Expo Indonesia (TEI) in October 2022.
+He also receive a prestigious Primanyarta Awards for the best performance Ambassador for his contribution to advancinfg bilateral trade relations.
 He ended his tenure as ambassador on 8 November 2024 and was replaced by chargé d'affaires ad interim Arif Suyoko.

+Director general

-Upon serving as ambassador, Heru became the foreign minister's senior advisor for socio-cultural affairs and diaspora empowerment.
-Following the departure of foreign ministry secretary general Cecep Herawan as ambassador to South Korea, Heru replaced him in an acting capacity on 24 July 2025.
-As acting secretary general, he led the funeral of Zetro Purba, an Indonesian diplomat in Lima, Peru, who was shot while cycling.
+Upon serving as ambassador, Heru became the foreign minister's Senior Advisor for socio-cultural affairs and diaspora empowerment.
+Following the departure of foreign ministry secretary general Cecep Herawan as ambassador to South Korea, Heru replaced him in as an Acting Secretary General on 24 July 2025.
 On 17 September 2025, Heru was installed as the director general of information and public diplomacy in the foreign ministry.

+Ambassador to Greece

+On 10 August 2026, Heru was nominated by President Prabowo Subianto as ambassador to Greece.
+He underwent a parliamentary vetting process by the House of Representative's first commission on 22 September 2026.